WheresMarco/restfull-origin/README.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'REST Allow Origin'
+2. Search for 'RESTfull Origin'
-3. Activate REST Allow Origin from your Plugins page.
+3. Activate RESTfull Origin from your Plugins page.

 = From WordPress.org =

-1. Upload the folder `rest-allow-origin` to the `/wp-content/plugins/` directory.
+1. Upload the folder `restfull-origin` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==